 The green-eyed, auburn-haired girl scarcely understood what the peddler expected of her when she was traded again to another man at a make-shift camp near the Embarras River.
 Elizabeth's new guardian was a gambler who mistreated her.
 After several years of being abused, she fought back.
 The physical altercation resulted in the gambler's death.
 Elizabeth fled the burning cabin where he lay and hid in the woods at various points along the river's bank.
 In time, the deep cuts on her face healed; a long scar extending from her left cheekbone to the center of her chin bore witness to her struggles.

 Eveline sat beside her uncle on the bed and dabbed beads of sweat off his tortured face with a damp cloth.
-Elizabeth prepared a pot of sassafras tea and helped her husband drink a cup of the brew.
+Elizabeth prepared a pot of sassafras tea and helped her husband drink a cup.
 His situation did not improve.
 He died on August 19, 1844.

 Elizabeth looked on in silence as Eveline escorted the sheriff and his deputies into the cabin and walked them through what occurred the night she believed her uncle was given the dose of poison that took his life.
 She said her aunt kept paper filled with arsenic in the cupboard.
 After depositing the fatal dose into Reed's tea, Eveline noticed Elizabeth toss the paper out of the cabin.
 Eveline's suspicions were incredibly aroused, and she snuck outside after dark and retrieved the paper.
 The authorities thoroughly searched the crude house and found a similar piece of paper with a small amount of arsenic.

-According to court records, authorities decided to arrest Elizabeth after two-county physicians had Reed's body exhumed, examined, and then determined he had died due to chronic arsenic poisoning.
+According to court records, authorities decided to arrest Elizabeth after two county physicians had Reed's body exhumed and examined and then determined he had died due to chronic arsenic poisoning.
 For physicians to establish that he had been poisoned, they had to convert body tissue and fluids into arsenic gas.
 It was estimated that Reed was poisoned for over a week and died in great agony.
-The doctor's report, combined with the witness' statement, was enough to take Elizabeth into custody.
+The doctor's report and the witness' statement were enough to take Elizabeth into custody.
 Further investigation led to the discovery of the location where Elizabeth purchased the arsenic.
 The druggist at a mercantile in Russellville, a village in Lawrence County, Illinois, remembered selling Elizabeth the poison.
 He claimed she was in disguise when she entered the store, but authorities believe he mistook her natural state of dress, the low-hanging bonnet and kerchief-style veil over her face, as a disguise.

 The crime's motivation was unclear, and Elizabeth did nothing to help the case against her.
 She offered no defense and refused to speak to anyone who asked her questions about her late husband.
 Public sentiment was not in her favor either.
 Many people in the area saw her as cold-blooded and unfeeling, and they didn't doubt she murdered Reed.